DeViL303/MultiServer3-NautilusFork/README.md

 ### Usage:
 - Drag LUA files or folders containing LUA files into the tools drag area.
-- It will scan all all sub folders recursively for LUA files and add all to the current task
+- It will scan all sub folders recursively for LUA files and add all to the current task

 ### Options:
 - Parse Only: This will just run all LUA files through the compiler but with the argument -p enabled.
 Nothing will be compiled.
 This will log any syntax errors found in the gui text area.